nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 ## Syntopical Reading

 The reading of two or more books on the same subject.
-This implies that the subject must be define before reading, but it's actually the case, that the subject is defined after the reading.
+This implies that the subject must be define before reading, but it's actually the case, that the subject is defined after the reading in the first stage of this level.
 Take the subjects of love or progress as examples.
 You might have to read dozens of books before the subject is clear.
 Love and progress have many definitions and variations and finding the right books on the specific definition that you're trying to solve for requires that you read.
-This is where you skill as an inspectional reading comes in.
+This is where your skill as an inspectional reader comes in.
 You'll be able to inspect a book and decide whether it tackles the subject matter that you're interested in.

 The aim of analytical reading applies to the reading and understanding of a single book.
 The book is your master.
 In syntopical reading it's the reverse, it is you and your concerns that are primarily to be served, not the books that you read.
 You are the master.